Products

 How to start

 In terms of how do you begin with EC - remember when you were nursing a new baby and she would fuss and squirm and pop on and off the breast?
 It was likely because she needed to do a wee or a poo and she hadn't yet learnt that she was expected to go in her nappy.
-You know when people say - oh, I know that 2 or 3 yo toddler needs to do a poo so I won't change that nappy until she does... or when they say - oh, he's doing a poo, look at that stance or face or whatever...
+You know when people say - oh, I know that my 2 or 3 yo toddler needs to do a poo so I won't change that nappy until she does... or when they say - oh, he's doing a poo, look at that stance or face or whatever...
 When doing natural infant hygiene or IPT or EC, you would give the baby the opportunity to do their business on a potty or bowl or toilet along with giving a cue sound (many people use "sssss").
 Babies soon learn to release upon being held in a toileting position and being given the cue sound.

 What do you need